vtcodecamp/vtcodecamp-legacy/README.md

 5. The project should now be available on `localhost` port `2611`:
 `http://localhost:2611/`

+To run a build manually (with the virtual machine already running):

+1. SSH in to the virtual machine:
+`vagrant ssh`
+2. Change to the vagrant directory:
+`cd /vagrant`
+3. Run the build command:
+`/usr/bin/phing -f /vagrant/build.xml build`

 ## Deploying

 This web application is configured for deployment on [Heroku](https://www.heroku.com/).